Professional Guide

 Who is the Ideal Candidate for Consulting?

-DESIRED STUDENT PROFILE FOR GENERAL CONSULTING POSITIONS
+DESIRED PROFILE FOR GENERAL CONSULTING POSITIONS

 You need to show them how passionate you are about the Consulting Sector.
 That needs to be clearly stated in the first sentence of your CV.
 They want to see a committed student with a clear career direction and with the skills they are looking for.